 Generally, guaranteed payments are treated similarly to wages.
-The recipient partner reports ordinary income subject to self-employment taxes, and the payor partnership claims a deduction.
-However, like wages, guaranteed payments paid to a partner are not eligible for the new section 199A 20 percent deduction created as part of the Tax Cuts and Jobs Act of 2017.
+The recipient service partner reports ordinary income subject to self-employment taxes, and the payor partnership claims a deduction.
+And like wages, guaranteed payments paid to a partner are not eligible for the section 199A 20 percent deduction created as part of the Tax Cuts and Jobs Act of 2017.

 How the Section 199A Deduction Works

 In some cases, it is even possible to grant a partner a priority allocation of net profits before other partners if a partnership wishes to provide a payment preference to a partner.
-For example, in lieu of a $100,000 guaranteed payment, a partner could be allocated the first $100,000 of partnership net income before income is paid to any other partner.
+For example, in lieu of a $100,000 guaranteed payment, a partner could be allocated the first $100,000 of the partnership net income before income is paid to any other partner.

 Current regulations allow partners to take an “advance or draw” distribution against an end of the year profit allocation.
 For example, a partner can take a monthly draw, and so long as that draw amount does not exceed the partner’s end of the year profit allocation, the draw is treated as a distribution occurring at the end of the year.
 Further, so long as the total draw amount does not exceed the yearly allocation of income, the distribution generally does not generate tax consequences.
 Taking cash distributions in years where there are not sufficient allocations of income, however, could result in those distributions being treated as a guaranteed payment.